 5. If you want to create a new subfolder of the selected folder to save your file in, click the New Folder button, give the new folder a name, and then save your file in it.

 In Figure 6-8, I’ve selected an existing folder named Novels.
-You can tell that it’s selected because its name is displayed in the Where menu and highlighted below that in the first column.
+You can tell that it’s selected because its name is displayed in the Where menu and highlighted below that in the first column.6.
+In the File Format pop-up menu, make sure the format selected is the one you want.

 The selected folder is where your file will be saved.